laraXgram/laraxgram.github.io/src/queues.md

 <a name="introduction"></a>
 ## Introduction

-While building your web application, you may have some tasks, such as parsing and storing an uploaded CSV file, that take too long to perform during a typical request.
+While building your bot application, you may have some tasks, such as parsing and storing an uploaded CSV file, that take too long to perform during a typical request.
 Thankfully, LaraGram allows you to easily create queued jobs that may be processed in the background.
-By moving time intensive tasks to a queue, your application can respond to web requests with blazing speed and provide a better user experience to your customers.
+By moving time intensive tasks to a queue, your application can respond to bot requests with blazing speed and provide a better user experience to your customers.

 LaraGram queues provide a unified queueing API across a variety of different queue backends, [Redis](https://redis.io), or even a relational database.